"Now let's see..."

 Heather only glowered, smoothing her robe down as far as she could to cover more of her legs.
 "I am not an it."

-"Ooh, but it's got a temper," was all this thing said as the others joined in.
-"Just needs training," one said.
+"Ooh, but it's got a temper," was all this thing said, but the others leaned in to whisper things to each other.

 "After that it'll be worth a fortune."

 "Look at that hair.
+Very healthy.
 I've never seen anything like it."